MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/form-processing-overview.md

 description: Learn how to use AI Build to create form processing models in Microsoft SharePoint Syntex.
 ---

-# Form processing overview in Microsoft SharePoint Syntex
+# Overview of extraction by layout in Microsoft SharePoint Syntex

  ![AI Builder.](../media/content-understanding/ai-builder.png)</br>